Zayed Centre – Great Ormond Street Hospital

 - Specialisms: Civil Engineering | Geotechnical Engineering | Structural Engineering |

 Located in Central London, The Zayed Centre is named in honour of the late Sheikh Zayed bin Sultan Al Nahyan of UAE as an exceptional gift from Her Highness Sheikha Fatima bint Mubarak.

 The state-of-the-art, eight-storey scheme includes a 140-bench research laboratory for the mass manufacturing of new medicines and treatments.
-Located on the lower-ground floor, the open-plan laboratory creates a transparent pathway alongside the building, allowing the public to see in the new outpatient clinic to see scientists and technicians working on their behalf.
+Located on the lower-ground floor, the open-plan laboratory creates a transparent pathway alongside the building, allowing the public to view the new outpatient clinic to see scientists and technicians working on their behalf.

-This inspirational level of visual transparency, and enhanced expert-patient relationship, demonstrates the centre’s philosophy of mutual respect and appreciation and supports its ‘Bench-to-bedside’ way-of-working.
+This inspirational level of visual transparency, and enhanced expert-patient relationship, demonstrates the centre’s philosophy of mutual respect and appreciation and supports its ‘Bench-to-bedside’ way of working.

 What we did